d8e-lab/FlagEvalMock_stable/README.md

 mkdir -p "./logs/${MODEL}/$(basename ${LLAMA_BASE})/"

-# Evaluate all weight files in the directory
+# Evaluate all model files in the directory
 for LLAMA_BASE in "${file_list[@]}"; do
 {
     mkdir -p "./logs/${MODEL}/$(basename ${LLAMA_BASE})"